blaskocode/SpendSense/memory-bank/activeContext.md

 ## Current Work Focus
 **Phases 1-9: Core Implementation - COMPLETED ✅**
 **Web UI Development - COMPLETED ✅**
+**LLM-Powered Personalized Financial Plans - PLANNED 📋**

 All 9 core phases of SpendSense are complete, and the web UI has been fully implemented.
 The system is production-ready with comprehensive testing, documentation, REST API, and user-facing web dashboards.
+A plan has been created to integrate OpenAI GPT for generating personalized financial plans and recommendations with user opt-in.

 ## Recent Changes (Latest Session)